uc-cdis/compose-services/README.md

 ### Controlling access to data
-Access to data and admin privileges in Gen3 is controlled using a fence through the `user.yaml` file found in the `Secrets` directory.
+Access to data and admin privileges in Gen3 is controlled using Fence through the `user.yaml` file found in the `Secrets` directory.
 Admin privileges are required to create administrative nodes, which include programs and projects.
 For each user, you can control admin status as well as specific per-project permissions.
 The format of the `user.yaml` file is shown below:
 ```
 users:
   user_email_1: